Data-Driven Adaptive Second-Order Sliding Mode Control with Noisy Data: Conclusion

-In this work, we developed a direct data-driven approach for designing ASSOSM controllers for unknown single-input nonlinear systems with perturbed strict-feedback dynamics.
-The system was decomposed into lower and upper subsystems, and noisy data from a finite-time experiment enabled the formulation of a data-dependent condition as an SDP.
-Accordingly, the feasibility of the proposed SDP yielded a virtual controller that ensured GAS of the origin for the upper dynamics.
-Building on this result, we constructed a data-driven sliding variable to synthesize an ASSOSM controller for the full-order system, ensuring S-GAS of the origin despite the presence of disturbances.
+This work developed a direct data-driven approach for designing ASSOSM controllers for a class of single-input nonlinear systems with partially unknown dynamics, subject to matched and unmatched disturbances.
+The system was decomposed into lower and upper subsystems.
+Noisy data from a finite-time experiment enabled the formulation of a data-dependent condition whose feasibility facilitated the design of a virtual state-feedback control law rendering the closed-loop upper dynamics ISS.
+Building on this result, we constructed a data-driven sliding variable to synthesize an ASSOSM controller for the full-order system, ensuring that the state trajectories are S-GUB.
 Extending this work to more general system models and HOSM controllers is a promising future research direction.

+\begin{authorbio}[Behrad]{Behrad Samari} received his B.Sc. and M.Sc. degrees in electrical engineering, control major, from K. N. Toosi University of Technology, Tehran, Iran, and University of Tehran (UT), Tehran, Iran, in 2019 and 2022, respectively.
+He is currently working toward the Ph.D. degree in computer science at the School of Computing, Newcastle University, Newcastle upon Tyne, U.K. He is the Best Repeatability Prize Finalist at the 8$^{\text{th}}$ IFAC Conference on Analysis and Design of Hybrid Systems (ADHS), 2024.
+His research interests include system and control theory, data-driven approaches, and formal methods. \end{authorbio}